-In most instances, watches will be dispatched from Dubai.
+In most instances, watches will be dispatched from Geneva.
 On request, we can dispatch from Switzerland or France, but this will introduce a delay.
 In exceptional circumstances we can hand deliver to Geneva, Singapore, Bangkok, Kuala Lumpur, Jakarta, Hong Kong and major Japanese cities at additional cost.

 Selected items are marked as “Price on application”.
 To inquire about these items, please use the inquiry form.